Skip to Content

 DOE's mission is to ensure America’s security and prosperity by addressing its energy, environmental and nuclear challenges through transformative science and technology solutions.

-NVCL seeks to support BER’s mission by facilitating access to BER climate research at the DOE national laboratories and user facilities for students at MSIs, HBCUs, and other higher-learning institutions; those who support these students; and scientists and others who are interested in DOE climate science.
+NVCL seeks to support BER’s mission by facilitating access to BER climate research at the DOE national laboratories and user facilities for students at higher-learning institutions; those who support these students; and scientists and others who are interested in DOE climate science.